Quizz1Cal/Semester-2/Haskell/Haskell.md

 in ...
 ```

-### Functions
+## Functions

-All functions in Haskell take one input and emit one output; anything higher order than this is a curried function.
+All functions in Haskell take one input and emit one output; anything higher order than this is a **curried function**.

-Note that function type signatures are not mandatory but conventional for ease of reading/reference.
+Note that function type signatures are not mandatory code but conventional for ease of reading/reference.

 Cases for function input are possible with:
 - Pattern-matching
 - Guards
 - Case

-Function definitions are a list of exhaustive patterns/equations for input, of form `<name> <args..?> ... `
+Function definitions are a list of exhaustive patterns/equations for input, of form `<name> <args..?> = <code>`
 - **Exclusivity**: At most one pattern can apply for any possible call.
 A desirable quality
 - Functions *can be defined inside other functions*
 - Note that functions can be defined whilst backticked, however this does not make them infix functions (that's far beyond scope of course)

-#### Pattern Matching
+### Pattern Matching

 The below is analogous to a switch-case.